ShanirajKorake/BatFiles/README.md

 ---

 ## 📜 License
 This project is licensed under the **MIT License** – do whatever you want with it, just don’t blame anyone if something goes wrong.
-See the `LICENSE` file for details.

 ---